MISTER SIZE 64mm Condoms

 Wearing a larger size condom may feel as uncomfortable as wearing a smaller size.
 You won’t feel constricted, but the loose latex or synthetic material around your penis will reduce sensitivity and have an overall negative effect on condom usage.

-How to get a condom out of my vagina?
+How to remove a condom from inside me or my partner?

-In the unlikely event the condom slipped off and got stuck inside your vagina, lay down on the bed and relax your pelvic muscles as much as possible.
-Insert a finger inside the vagina and feel around for the condom.
+In the unlikely event the condom slips off and gets stuck inside you or your partner, lay down on the bed (or ask them to) and relax your/their pelvic muscles as much as possible.
+Insert a finger and feel around for the condom.

 If neither you nor your partner are able to pull the condom out, a nurse or doctor may have to step in.
 This is often the case with extra-lubricated condoms or if you have used abundant intimate lubricant during intercourse.

-Once you’ve removed the condom, inspect it to make sure it is whole and that there are no pieces of it left inside your vagina.
-A condom left inside your body for too long can lead to bacterial vaginosis or yeast infection.
+Once you’ve removed the condom, inspect it to make sure it is whole and that there are no pieces of it left inside.
+A condom left inside the body for too long can lead to bacterial vaginosis or yeast infection.

 If you’re uncertain about your partner’s STD status or do not use another contraceptive method, such as hormonal birth control, you may have to get tested and take the morning after pill if you don’t want to become pregnant.